South Africa

 Ghost Mantises are impressive insects

-Zulu knobkerries are wooden clubs with a knob on one end.
-Together with assegais (throwing spears), they are the symbols of the Zulu nation in South Africa.
-These two weapons are even part of the South African Coat of Arms,…
+Knobkerries are straight, wooden clubs with a knob on one end.
+Together with assegais (throwing spears), they are the symbols of various African nations.
+These two weapons are part of the South African Coat of Arms, introduced in April 2000….

 Koppie Foam Grasshoppers